What Is a Virtual Receptionist?

 Integrate your calendar

 Appointment booking is the single biggest time-saver.
-Connect your Google Calendar or booking system day one.
+Connect your diary on day one.

 5